 Question:

-Why are there two different models for representing the material produced and material consumed as attributes in some objects (production capability model and product definition model) and as separate objects in the production schedule and production performance models?
+Why are there two different models for representing the material produced and material consumed as attributes in some objects (operations capability model and operations definition model) and as separate objects in the operations schedule and operations performance models?

 Answer:

-In the production schedule and production performance model, typical implementations had used these as separate objects, and this information was of major importance.
+In the operations schedule and operations performance model, typical implementations had used these as separate objects, and this information was of major importance.
 In the other models the material information usually refers to material consumed, and only rarely seems to be used to represent produced material.
 The attribute model was used in these cases so that the object models would be less complex.

 Material produced and the capability model